tallhamer/MapApp/README.md

 1. Click the **Get Map** button when you are satisfied with the visual location of isocenter as indicated by the virtual laser system.
 2. This will populate the clearance map in the Map View tab.
->Clearance maps are cached in the Map App unlike in the native MapRT application so you are free to check multiple
+>Clearance maps are cached in the MapApp unlike in the native MapRT application so you are free to check multiple
 > isocenter locations very rapidly due to the threaded nature of the API calls.
 As the clearance maps are calculated and
 > returned over the API (first as low resolution maps then as high resolution maps) the clearance map graph is updated
 > with the latest information.